-O2 is a platform for Linux-based high performance computing at Harvard Medical School.
-The O2 high-performance computing environment accommodates diverse software applications, databases, and workflows.
-The name is derived from being the next generation of the HMS "Orchestra" cluster, hence "O"2.
+Intended for active research data that is frequently accessed, modified, or computed against, Active: Compute (O2) is a platform for Linux-based high performance computing at Harvard Medical School.
+The O2 high-performance computing environment can accommodate diverse software applications, databases, and workflows.

 HMS IT is pleased to bring Dropbox for Business to its research community.
 Dropbox for Business offers HMS a secure way to store, sync, and share data across platforms and across the globe.

 Paper-Based Records and Physical Media